aniketdibbekits/devTinderBE/README.md

 # When we do app.use it will handle all tytpeof request whether it is get,post,put

 # We can have multiple route handler also

+# We use router to group multiple same routes together